AckerlyXu/heima/articles/active-directory/active-directory-create-users-external.md

-<properties
+---
-    pageTitle="Add users from other directories or partner companies in Azure Active Directory | Azure" description="Explains how to add users or change user information in Azure Active Directory, including external and guest users." services="active-directory"
+title: Add users from other directories or partner companies in Azure Active Directory | Azure
+description: Explains how to add users or change user information in Azure Active Directory, including external and guest users.
-    documentationcenter=""
-    author="curtand"
-    manager="femila"
-    editor="" />
-<tags
-    ms.assetid="564a04ec-53c1-470b-9ab9-f3db57da0a89"
-    ms.service="active-directory"
-    ms.workload="identity"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="get-started-article"
-    ms.date="02/10/2017"
-    wacn.date=""
-    ms.author="curtand" />
+services: active-directory
+documentationcenter: ''
+author: curtand
+manager: femila
+editor: ''

+ms.assetid: 564a04ec-53c1-470b-9ab9-f3db57da0a89
+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: get-started-article
+ms.date: 02/10/2017
+wacn.date: ''
+ms.author: curtand
+---

 # Add users from other directories or partner companies in Azure Active Directory

 This article explains how to add users from other directories in Azure Active Directory or add users from partner companies.
-For information about adding new users in your organization, and adding users who have Microsoft accounts, see [Add new users to Azure Active Directory](/documentation/articles/active-directory-create-users/).
+For information about adding new users in your organization, and adding users who have Microsoft accounts, see [Add new users to Azure Active Directory](./active-directory-create-users.md).
 Added users don't have administrator permissions by default, but you can assign roles to them at any time.

 ## Add a user
 1. Sign in to the [Azure Classic Management Portal](https://manage.windowsazure.cn) with an account that's a global admin for the directory.